-Possible sale puts 'spring' in Man Utd fans' step
+Man Utd fans have 'spring in step' over Glazers

 "It is about dialogue with the fans, shared ownership with the fans and investment in the club.
 Wherever they come from, that matters less to us than their willingness to commit to those three priorities."

-American investment firm Raine Group, who handled Chelsea's £4.25bn sale in May, is exclusively advising United.
+American investment firm Raine Group, which handled Chelsea's £4.25bn sale in May, is exclusively advising United.

 The 13-time Premier League winners have not won the title since 2013 and have not won a trophy since claiming the Europa League and EFL Cup in 2017.